njeffers/wpseo-woocommerce/README.md

 Other:

-* Compatibility with YoastSEO 14.0.
+* Compatibility with Yoast SEO 14.0.
-* Sets the minimum supported YoastSEO version to 14.0.
+* Sets the minimum supported Yoast SEO version to 14.0.

 ### 12.7: March 31st, 2020
 Bugfixes: